 1.1.3) Isolate T cells from PBMCs via a negative selection magnetic bead kit using a fully automated cell separator according to the manufacturer’s protocol.

-1.1.4) To culture the isolated T cells, prepare T cell media (TCM) that consists of 10% human AB serum (volume/volume), 1% penicillin-streptomycin-glutamine (volume/volume), and serum-free hematopoietic cell medium.
-Sterilize the media by filtering through a 0.45 &#181;m sterile vacuum filter and then with a 0.22 &#181;m sterile vacuum filter.
+1.1.4) To culture the isolated T cells, prepare T cell medium (TCM) that consists of 10% human AB serum (v/v), 1% penicillin-streptomycin-glutamine (v/v), and serum-free hematopoietic cell medium.
+Sterilize the medium by filtering through a 0.45 µm sterile vacuum filter and then with a 0.22 µm sterile vacuum filter.

-1.1.5) Count T cells and culture at a concentration of 1 x 106 cells/mL.

-1.1.6) On Day 0 (the day of T cell stimulation), wash CD3/CD28 beads prior to stimulation of T cells.
-To wash, place the required volume of beads (use enough CD3/CD28 beads for a ratio of 3:1 beads:T cells, note the concentration of beads can be variable) in a sterile 1.5 mL microcentrifuge tube and resuspend in 1 mL of TCM.
+1.1.5) On Day 0 (the day of T cell stimulation), wash CD3/CD28 beads prior to stimulation of T cells.
+To wash, place the required volume of beads (use enough CD3/CD28 beads for a ratio of 3:1 beads:T cells; note the concentration of beads can be variable) in a sterile 1.5 mL microcentrifuge tube and resuspend in 1 mL of TCM.

-1.1.7) Place in contact with a magnet.
+1.1.6) Place in contact with a magnet.